Understand the online sales funnel stages is really important when we build a sales funnel.

 For these people, the rate of closing successful orders is very high.
 It would help if you communicated with them like friends, and you can fully recommend products to them easily.

 2. Warm Traffic

-They are following your competitors or people who related to your niche.
+They are following your competitors or people who are related to your niche.
 In this case, you could use Facebook Ads, Shoutout, or Solo Ads to target them.
-You should make them aware of your solution to their problem.
+It would help if you made them aware of your solution to their problem.